 Sint Baafskerk

-St. Bavo Church was founded around 960 by monks of St. Baafs Abbey in Ghent, but the oldest part contains building material believed to have come from the Roman Castellum.
-Painted, medieval tombs have been found in the structure.
-The church is on the list of Top 100 monuments of the Netherlands mainly because of its nave, transept and tower in the style of the Scheldt Gothic.
-This church is the only surviving example of that style in the Netherlands.
-You can visit the church or host an event there.
+The Saint Bavo Church or Saint Bavo's Church in Aardenburg was founded in 959 by monks from the Saint Bavo's Abbey in Ghent, but the oldest part contains building materials that originate from the Roman Castellum from around 175-270 AD.
+In 1949, painted medieval graves were found in the church.
+The Saint Bavo Church is on the list of the Top 100 monuments of the Netherlands - mainly because of the Scheldt Gothic architectural style.
+The church in Aardenburg is the only remaining example in the Netherlands that was built in this style.
+You can visit the church or organize an event there.

 Location